Bagshaws LLP have been trading successfully in the Midlands since 1871 and our reputation for integrity is very important to us.

 The complex nature of the work we carry out, justify the stringent guidelines that we adhere to.
 As RICS and CAAV accredited members, we can be relied upon to work to the best industry standards.

-Our Client Money Handling Procedures and RICS Certificate can be found here - RICS Client Money Protection Certificate
+Our certificate can be found here – RICS Client Money Protection Certificate

 Money Laundering Regulations 2019